BavKudhail/horiseon-refactor/README.md

 ## Installation
-The deployed application can be opened via the link: https://bavkudhail.github.io/horiseon-refactor/
+The deployed application can be opened via the link: https://bavkudhail.github.io/horiseon-refactor/ The repository application can be opened via the link: https://github.com/BavKudhail/horiseon-refactor

 ## Credits
 Project conducted as part of The University of Birmingham Web-Development bootcamp.